borgbackup/borg/docs/usage.rst

 Files index: proportional to the amount of files in your last backup. can be switched off (see create options), but
              next backup will be much slower if you do.

-Network: if your repository is remote, all deduplicated (and optionally compressed/encrypted) of course have to go over
+Network: if your repository is remote, all deduplicated (and optionally compressed/encrypted) data of course has to go
-         the connection (ssh: repo url). if you use a locally mounted network filesystem, additional some copy operations used for transaction support go over the connection additionally. if you backup multiple sources to one target repository, additional traffic happens for cache resynchronization.
+         over the connection (ssh: repo url). if you use a locally mounted network filesystem, additionally some copy operations used for transaction support also go over the connection. if you backup multiple sources to one target repository, additional traffic happens for cache resynchronization.

+In case you are interested in more details, please read the internals documentation.

 .. include:: usage/init.rst.inc